manishrps/mslearn-dp100/instructions/03-azureml-designer.md

     ![new-pipeline](images/deploy2.png)

-3. Wait for the web service to be deployed - this can take several minutes.
+3. Wait for the web service to be deployed - this can take several minutes(Approx 30 Minutes).
 The deployment status is shown at the top left of the designer interface.

 ## Test the web service